Recruitment Campaign Checklist by Mark Stephens

 Those already in a job will use the commute home as a prime opportunity to search for a new role.
 If your employer site or page is not easy to view, it will impact on the number of applications you receive.
 Also, ensure you are able to accept CVs using Dropbox, one drive or equivalent, as uploading a CV needs to be hassle-free.

 Ask your IT team or web provider for advice on this and don’t underestimate the mobile job seeker, online recruitment is here and ignoring this element within your recruitment strategy will harm your applicant quality and quantity.

-Don’t leave it too long in between receipt of application and shortlisting.
-If it is taking longer than expected, email with a quick reminder of where you are in the process.
+Don’t leave it too long in between receipt of an application and shortlisting.
+If it is taking longer than expected, send an email with a quick reminder of where you are in the process.

 Always notify applicants, successful or not.
 It’s courteous to let everyone know they haven’t been shortlisted even if you’ve had hundreds of applications.
 They may not have been suitable for this role, but if you recruit again the perfect candidate may be put off applying.
 Using an online recruitment platform would help to manage this aspect of the process.